niroyb/Docs/dcos/autoscaler/testsetupinfo.md

 # Create environment variable file

+  Add the service principal credential into this file in the following format.
-  It will contains the service credential info that will be used by the test cases to access the Azure subscription
+  The unittest case uses this credential to access the Azure subscription for the scaleup and down operations

   Eg.
         PS D:\github\nick> type .\env.ps1